 The Emphasis in Forensic Engineering is available to MEng students in five departments in the Faculty (Biomaterials and Biomedical Engineering, Chemical Engineering & Applied Chemistry, Civil Engineering, Materials Science & Engineering and Mechanical & Industrial Engineering).

-Students who complete the requirements of the Emphasis in Forensic Engineering will be provided with a certificate of completion.
+Students who complete the requirements of the Emphasis in Forensic Engineering will have it notated in their transcript.

 Ontario Provincial Police crash tests used to teach collision reconstruction principles.